Streatham Library: Early years

 Mr Sidney R. J. Smith was employed as the architect for the Streatham and Lambeth Central (Brixton) Libraries.
 He also designed the Tate Gallery.

 Tate was appointed chairman of the commissioners for the library in 1883, and remained in office until his death.
 Streatham was the only library established under his control.
-The Streatham Free Library Act was passed in December 1889, and on the 24th of February 1890, a special body of library commissioners were appointed by the parish vestry.
+The Streatham Free Library Act was passed in December 1889, and on 24 February 1890, a special body of library commissioners were appointed by the parish vestry.
 Of the 7,550 voters on the register, 2,470 voted for and 1,326 voted against the Act.

 Streatham Library opened in 1890, originally consisting of two reading rooms, a lending library, and the librarians office.
 The library was erected on the site of Goslin's Field, on which cattle used to graze before being butchered by the local butcher, John Gosling.
 The clock was added to the building in 1912, as a memorial to King Edward VII.
 The money was raised by public subscription.
 Originally it had been hoped to build a clock tower in tribute to the king, but insufficient money was raised, and all that could be afforded was the clock visible today.